 Personal loans typically offer faster access to cash — sometimes in as little as a day or two — and many come with no origination fees.
 Also, personal loans are unsecured, so you don’t have to put your home up as collateral or have a ton of home equity to qualify.

 To qualify for the lowest rates, you’ll need good or excellent credit.
 If you don’t have the best credit, you may get stuck with sky-high interest rates that make financing solar panels expensive.
-Depending on the lender, you might also have to pay late fees, insufficient fund fees, and other fees.

 Who this is best for